Things You Can Do When You Hate Your New Job

 Do you hate the new job you just started?
 No matter how carefully you prepare and weigh the pros and cons before accepting, there's no way to be 100% sure what you're getting into—until you're on the job.

 If your new gig is beginning to look more like a nightmare than a dream job, don't despair.
 There are plenty of things you can do, right now, to minimize the pain and get your career turned back in the right direction.
+Here are seven ideas to help you deal with a new job that doesn't fit.

 Change is hard on most people.
 If you're someone who needs time to feel comfortable in a new environment, give yourself that acclimation period before you assume your new job is at fault.
 You might need to adjust to new procedures, new people, or a new corporate culture, before you can be sure the job itself is the problem.
 Is it just a rough beginning, or do you really hate the job you just started?